 In addition, Dow employees and retirees in the United States are active in the policymaking and political process, contacting their legislators through grassroots campaigns and contributing to The Dow Chemical Company Employees Political Action Committee (DowPAC), which supports candidates for federal and state offices in the U.S. Dow supports these activities as a way to promote open and transparent civic engagement.

-As part of our commitment to transparency, beginning in 2009 we are publishing:
+As part of our commitment to transparency, beginning in 2009 we publish:

-- Dow's Guidelines and Authorization Process for U.S. Corporate Political Contributions
+- Dow Guidelines for U.S. Corporate Political Contributions

 - U.S. Candidates and Organizations that Receive Dow Corporate Political Contributions